EECS470WN14-group3/flux-documentation/chapters/2-running-jobs.md

 unattended programs without requiring (or, generally speaking, allowing) user interaction.

+## Topics Covered
+This chapter is the meat-and-potatoes of this guide and will cover the following topics:

+- Logging into Flux
+- Writing scripts to run jobs
+- Submitting jobs, `PBS`, and other useful tools

 ## The Concept
 Using the login server, you'll issue a command that will submit a job to the worker queue.
 Once the queue selects your job for execution, a worker node will start